 - Matterport™ Pro2 Camera

-Currently, only the Matterport™ Pro2 Camera is supported for this feature.
-Follow this guide to set up your Matterport™ Account and start scanning your chosen space to get an accurate digital replica of your environment.
+Currently, the Matterport™ Pro2 Camera and the Leica BLK360 is supported for this feature.
+Follow this guide to set up your Matterport™ account and start scanning your chosen space to get an accurate digital replica of your environment.

 Matterport scanning workflow

 - If you don't have one, set up a Matterport™ account and purchase scanning equipment.

 - Please note that a Professional subscription plan or above is required.

 - A purchased Matterpak™ of your scanned space.
 See Purchasing the MatterPak™ below for details.

 - Purchasing the Developer Tools Production Access API.
 See Retrieving Models with the Matterport™ API Token below for details.